nikija/public/Distributor/Widget.md

 <a name="payment"></a>
 ### Payment Gateways

 Payement gateway is used to safely collect information about customer's credit card.
+Configuration is done once, when hotel is set up, and Distributor will use it automatically.
 Currently Distributor supports these gateways:

 - [Braintree](https://www.braintreepayments.com/)
 - [Adyen](https://www.adyen.com/home)
 - Mews Payments

+Using payment gateway is not mandatory altough, reservations can be created even without providing credit card information.

 **Important:**
 PCI Security Standard requires you to use **SSL Certificate** on you website in order to be allowed collecting any payments info, which is happening when using Braintree or Adyen gateway.

-Using payment gateway is not mandatory altough, reservations can be created even without providing credit card information.

 <a name="ga"></a>
 ### Google Analytics